moadmct/devopstools/Lab4/Lab4_guide.md

 1. Create the credentials of kubernetes in Jenkins
 Run in kubernetes master node :
 > kubectl describe secret mysecretname -n webapps
-2. Copy the secret and paste it in Jeknins as 'kube-key'
+1. Copy the secret and paste it in Jeknins as 'kube-key'
+1. Update the jenkins CI/CD pipeline using the file:
+> cicd2.yml